sasjs/sasjs.io/slides30min.md

 |[servicepack](/servicepack)|The SASjs Service Pack is a collection of services and folder objects.
 The servicepack command lets you deploy them easily|

 <!-- TRANSCRIPT
-As you've seen there are quite a few commands, and we haven't actually documented them all yet.
-Still, if there are any more commands that you know would be helpful, that you'd like to see, just head over to the repo and raise an issue.
+As you've seen there are quite a few commands, and we're still in the process of documenting them all.
+If there are any more commands that you know would be helpful, that you'd like to see, just head over to the repo and raise an issue.
 If there's community support, we'd be happy to build it in.
 -->

 ---